NFC North roundtable: Biggest offseason addition for each team in 2023

 There’s a lot going on in the NFC North this season.

-Up next in a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Who was the biggest offseason addition for each team in the NFC North this season?
+In the third of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Who was the biggest offseason addition for each team?

 Chicago Bears: WR DJ Moore